germeengehad/equipment-utilization-kafka-pipeline/README.md

 6. `kafka_consumer_db` — Consumes from Kafka and persists to PostgreSQL
 7. `dashboard` — Serves the Streamlit app on port `8501`

-> The `vision_service` processes the full video before the producer begins streaming, so all JSONL data is available for replay if the Kafka consumer restarts.
+> The `vision_service` processes the video and writes results to JSONL, which are then streamed to Kafka to simulate real-time processing.

 ### View the Dashboard